 Matildaville grew and prospered, expanding to include a forge, sawmill, grist mill, store house, market house, public house, and boarding house for workers.

-The ruins of the old town of Matildaville also show that there was a company superintendent’s house, the Patowmack Company’s headquarters, and a sprinkling of small homes.
+The Matildaville ruins also show that there was a company superintendent’s house, the Patowmack Company’s headquarters, and a sprinkling of small homes.

-With all of this initial success, it’s hard to believe that all that is left to see are the ruins of Matildaville.
+It’s hard to believe that all that is left to see now are ruins of the once-prosperous town of Matildaville.

 But since Matildaville was born and flourished as a direct result of the canal project by the Patowmack Company, its existence depended on that company’s survival.